If you’re on Pinterest, I’d love it if you could use that button above! Thanks now let’s make some Cheesy Baked Vidalia Dip 🙂

 I first had this at a football party a decade or so ago.
 I know a lot of people really enjoy watching football and I try to support that by hanging out in the kitchen to leave more room for them around the tv.
 The hostess had just taken it out of the oven and it was just a bubbling so nicely on top of a folded up dishtowel.
 I asked her what it was and she immediately started telling me the recipe.
 I dipped a corn chip into it and decided to keep that bubbly dish company for a little while :).

 There are all sorts of recipes with all sorts of ingredients out there for this amazingly delicious dip, but I just streamlined and put together what was needed to make it.
 In a world that strives to make everything ten times more complicated than it needs to be, I prefer to simplify things whenever possible.
 Here is my recipe for Cheesy Baked Vidalia Dip in all of it’s four ingredient glory.
-If you’re gonna have folks gathering around a tv this weekend, this gooey cheesy deliciousness is guaranteed to be a hit!
+If you’re gonna watch a little bit of football this weekend or just want something that’s gonna warm your belly, this will do the trick.

 You’ll need: Mayo, Mozzarella and Cheddar Cheese, Cream Cheese, and some sweet onions.

-Ideally, you’d like Vidalia onions but they don’t come into season until late spring so just get a sweet yellow onion and you’ll be just fine.
+Ideally, Vidalia onions are my go to but they don’t come into season until late spring so just get a sweet yellow onion and you’ll be just fine.

 About cheese: Okay, I know the pre-shredded stuff is handy to have and I’m a HUGE fan of it BUT for this recipe to be it’s ooiest and gooiest, you gotta get a block of cheese and shred it yourself at home.
 Pre-shredded is coated in anti caking agents to prevent it from clumping and that prevents it from melting together completely when you bake it as well.
-HOWEVER, if you just really don’t want to shred your cheese for this or if you already have preshredded on hand and don’t want to spend extra money, go ahead and use it and it’ll be just fine.
-I just wanted to throw that little tip out there and let you know that I shred it fresh for this when I make it – in most cases.
+HOWEVER, if you just really don’t want to shred your cheese for this or if you already have pre-shredded on hand and don’t want to spend extra money, go ahead and use it and it’ll be just fine.

 You only need half of that brick of cream cheese so cut half of it up into little cubes and put into a large mixing bowl.